 How Does Tea Affect the Brain?

 As many of you know I’m pretty strict about not covering health benefits here on the blog.
 They aren’t why I drink tea and in most cases, I think they are overemphasized for marketing purposes.
-That being said it is undeniable that tea does affect our bodies in many ways.
-I thought it might be interesting to dive a little deeper into what substances in tea have an effect on the human brain.
+That being said, it is undeniable that tea affects our bodies in many ways.
+I thought it might be interesting to dive a little deeper into what substances in tea do to the human brain.

 Luckily for us, this effect is not a permanent one.
-If the adenosine receptors are blocked the body will create new ones.
+The body will create new adenosine receptors if the existing ones become blocked.
 Just as with many other drugs, this is why people can become addicted to caffeine.
 The body demands more and more of the substance in order to achieve the desired effect.
 It is also why we might experience withdrawal symptoms if our brains are deprived of caffeine.
 This seems to be less of a problem in tea circles than it is with the coffee crowd but it’s still important to make sure that we don’t overdo it.
 According to the Mayo Clinic, a healthy adult can safely consume up to 400mg of caffeine per day.

-Some studies have found that L-Theanine is even more effective when it is combined with caffeine (aka tea!) than when it is taken on its own.
+Studies have found that it is more effective when combined with caffeine (aka tea!).
 Shade grown teas such as matcha and gyokuro contain higher levels.
-L-Theanine is a substance that is almost exclusively found in the Camellia Sinensis.
+L-Theanine is almost exclusively found in the Camellia Sinensis plant.
 Scientists have only found it in two other sources, guayusa and a species of mushroom.